* AT&T drags on S&P after announcing phone sales

 * Monsanto stock jumps on strong earnings, raised outlook

 * Sears falls more than 6 pct as Lampert takes helm

 * Indexes down: Dow 0.4 pct, S&P 500 0.3 pct, Nasdaq 0.2 pct

 By Gabriel Debenedetti

-NEW YORK, Jan 8 (Reuters) - U.S. stocks dropped on Tuesday as investors pulled back from last week's rally on the "fiscal cliff" deal in Washington, and ahead of what is expected to be a weak earnings season.
+NEW YORK, Jan 8 (Reuters) - U.S. stocks fell on Tuesday, retreating from last week’s rally on the “fiscal cliff” deal in Washington, as companies started to report results for the fourth quarter.

-After a 4.3 percent jump in the two sessions around the close of the fiscal cliff negotiations, the S&P has fallen and investors have found few catalysts to extend the rally that took the benchmark to five-year highs.
+After a 4.3 percent jump in the two sessions around the close of the fiscal cliff negotiations, the S&P has declined a bit, with investors finding few catalysts to extend the rally that took the benchmark to five-year highs.

 “We had a brief respite courtesy of what happened on the fiscal cliff deal and the flip of the calendar with new money coming into the market,” said Bucky Hellwig, senior vice president at BB&T Wealth Management in Birmingham, Alabama.

-With AT&T's fall, the S&P telecom services index was the worst performer of the 10 major S&P sectors, down 2.6 percent.
+With AT&T’s fall, the S&P telecom services index was the worst performer of the 10 major S&P sectors, down 2.7 p e rcent.

-Sears Holdings shares dropped nearly 5 percent to $40.79 a day after the company said Chairman Edward Lampert would take over as CEO from Louis D'Ambrosio, who is stepping down due to a family member's health issue.
+Sears Holdings shares dropped 6.4 percent to $40.16 a day after the company said Chairman Edward Lampert would take over as CEO from Louis D‘Ambrosio, who is stepping down due to a family member’s health issue.
 The U.S. retailer also reported a 1.8 percent decline in quarter-to-date sales at stores open at least a year.